Simonkrh/project-group6/protocol.md

 ## The architecture

+Sensor nodes (SN):
+1. Generate sensor data such as temperature humidity etc.
+2. Establish a tcp connection with the server.
+3. Send sensor data to the server regularly.

+Actuator nodes (AN):
+1. Control different elements either turning on or off, that can be (window , door , fan).
+2. Establish a tcp connection with the server.
+3. Receive commands through the server and perform them.

+Control panel node (CPN)
+1. Display received data from sensor nodes
+2. Send commands to actuator nodes
+3. Establish TCP connection with the server.
+4. Request sensor data or send command to AN.

+Intermediate server (IS)
+1. Facilitate communication between al the different nodes.
+2. Manage coming request/data from the nodes.
+3. Handle routing between the sensors.

+TCP communication
+1. AN , SN and CPN initialize TCP connection to the server
+2. SN sends different data to the server
+3. AN retrieves commands from the server and performs them
+4. CPN request SN data and send command to AN trough the server

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.

 ## The flow of information and events